C22-PS119/api-true-sight/README.md

 GCP Bangkit credit is $250 we can keep all service running around 3 month++

+   > You may see our cost and usage is always $0 and got lot of discount/promotion but actually it use the bangkit credit.
+   > So it can be cost $0 but bangkit credit usage is still running.
+   > To view the full information about billing you should use the 1 account that was [redeemed education token](https://cloud.google.com/edu)

 ## Role IAM
 We think everyone can join in this GCP and explore all things here with owner role, we can invite everyone with team email addresses